Home Fruit Production: Strawberry Cultivars and Their Culture

 Red stele root rot

-Caused by a soil-borne fungus and occurs most frequently on poorly drained sites with clay soils.
+Red stele root rot is caused by a soil-borne fungus and occurs most frequently on poorly drained sites with clay soils.
 The fungus is most active in the spring and fall when soils are cold and wet.
-Small feeder roots are killed, giving a "rat tail" appearance.
+Small feeder roots are killed, giving a "rattail" appearance.
 Main roots that are infected have rusty-red color in the core or stele.
 Plants may wilt and die during hot, dry conditions.
-To avoid this disease, plant only red-stele-resistant varieties and plant in a well-drained site in a loamy soil.
+To avoid this disease, plant only red stele-resistant varieties and plant in a well-drained site in a loamy soil.

 Leaf spot and leaf scorch

-Two common foliage diseases.
-Leaf spot produces spots 1/8 to 1/4 inch in diameter with purple borders and light gray centers.
-Leaf scorch produces small solid purple spots with rather undefined borders.
-When numerous they almost cover the entire leaf.
+Leaf spot and leaf scorch are two common foliage diseases.
+Leaf spot produces spots ¹/8 to 1/4 inch in diameter with purple borders and light gray centers.
+Leaf scorch produces small solid-purple spots with rather undefined borders.
+When numerous, they almost cover the entire leaf.
 Cultivars vary considerably in tolerance to these diseases.
-Foliage fungicides aid in the control of these diseases.
+Foliar-applied fungicides aid in the control of these diseases.

-Caused by a soil-borne fungus.
+Verticillium wilt is caused by a soil-borne fungus.
 In new strawberry plantings, symptoms appear about the time runners start to grow.
 In established plantings, symptoms appear when the berries ripen.
-Older outer leaves of infected plants wilt, turn brown around the edges and between the veins and eventually die.
+Older outer leaves of infected plants wilt, turn brown around the edges and between the veins, and eventually die.
 Petioles of the leaves may also turn red.
-Few new leaves develop and new roots that grow from the crown are short and have blackened tips.
+Few new leaves develop, and new roots that grow from the crown are short and have blackened tips.
 To avoid this disease, select resistant strawberry cultivars and avoid sites that were previously planted with wilt-susceptible crops.

-Caused by a fungus that infects the berries when ripening fruit clusters are in contact with the soil or standing in water after a period of warm, rainy weather.
+Leather rot is caused by a fungus that infects the berries when ripening fruit clusters are in contact with the soil or standing in water after a period of warm, rainy weather.
 Infected immature fruit turns brown.
-On ripening fruit, the color becomes bleached out and infected areas are tough and dry.
+On ripening fruit, the color becomes bleached out, and infected areas are tough and dry.
 Berries taste bitter and smell rotten.
 A single infected berry can ruin the flavor of a whole jar of jam.
 To prevent this disease, use a mulch to minimize rain splash onto the fruit, or fungicides may be applied.

 Insects and other pests